 The main concentration of liquidity risk exposure is to daily collateral and margin flows caused by changes in the value of the instruments used in the hedging programme.
 Although these changes should be offset by a corresponding change in the value of guarantee pay-outs and thus not change the Company's solvency position, the collateral payments are required immediately while the guarantee pay-outs will be experienced at some future date.
 AGL's main liquidity exposure is to rising markets, where collateral payments would be required due to increases in interest rates or equity markets.

-Due to collateral and margin outflows mainly caused by increasing interest rates, the Company's liquid assets have decreased over the year, falling from €325m at year-end 2021 to €198m at year-end 2022.
+The Company's liquid assets have decreased over the year, falling from €198m at year-end 2022 to €186m at year-end 2023, mainly due to margin outflows caused by positive fund returns.

 EPIFP